DiscipleTools/disciple-tools-documentation/profile/README.md

 ## How to Access Profile Settings

-There are two ways to access your profile settings:

-**Method 1: Via Display Name**
+**On Desktop**
-1. Click on your display name in the top right corner of the screen
+Click on your **display name** in the top right corner of the screen to go to your profile settings.

-**Method 2: Via Gear Icon**
+**On Mobile**
-1. Click on the gear icon in the top right corner of the screen
+1. Click the hamburger menu icon (☰) in the top right corner.
-2. Click on "Settings" in the dropdown menu
+2. Click **Settings**.

-Both methods will take you to `/settings` where you can manage your profile and preferences.
+This will take you to your profile settings page at /settings where you can manage your profile and preferences

 ## Available User Actions